microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ## From Code

-Transforms can be added to routes pragmatically by calling the [AddTransforms](xref:Microsoft.Extensions.DependencyInjection.ReverseProxyServiceCollectionExtensions) method.
+Transforms can be added to routes programmatically by calling the [AddTransforms](xref:Microsoft.Extensions.DependencyInjection.ReverseProxyServiceCollectionExtensions) method.

 `AddTransforms` can be called from `Startup.ConfigureServices` to provide a callback for configuring transforms.
 This callback is invoked each time a route is built or rebuilt and allows the developer to inspect the [ProxyRoute](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute) information and conditionally add transforms for it.